mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 8.3.0
+- Add `filterBackgroundColor` and `filterSelectedColor` color's parameters to [ChatTheme](#themes), responsibles of change the background and the selector color of the filter screen.
+- Stability improvements

 ### 8.2.2
 - Multiples quizzes on the same chat, now we just show one
 - Fix scroll to bottom when like a comment